quadram-institute-bioscience/tatajuba/README.md

 It means "yellow fire" in [Tupi](https://en.wikipedia.org/wiki/Tupi_language).

 ## Installation

+### conda

+### github
-You should download this repository with `git clone --recursive` to ensure it also downloads [biomcmc-lib](https://github.com/quadram-institute-bioscience/biomcmc-lib).
+If for any reason installing through conda is not an option, or if you want the latest, very dangerous version of the software, you can download and compile it yourself.
+This repository must be cloned with `git clone --recursive` to ensure it also downloads
+[biomcmc-lib](https://github.com/quadram-institute-bioscience/biomcmc-lib).

 This sofware uses `autotools`, so you can install it with `configure` + `make`.